AkariUeda/DLAforElsagate/weights/README.md

 ## GoogLeNet

-* `googlenet/transfer_porn`: weights trained for pornography in natural videos — provided by Perez et al.
+* `googlenet/transfer_porn`: weights trained for pornography in natural videos — provided by Perez et al..

-* `googlenet/transfer_imagenet`: weights trained for ImageNet — provided by Szegedy et al. from the [bvlc googlenet repository](http://dl.caffe.berkeleyvision.org/bvlc_googlenet.caffemodel)
+* `googlenet/transfer_imagenet`: weights trained for ImageNet — provided by Szegedy et al. from the [bvlc googlenet repository](http://dl.caffe.berkeleyvision.org/bvlc_googlenet.caffemodel).

 <!-- * `googlenet/googlenet_porn_finetuning`: weights trained by us for elsagate, initialized with the model trained for pornography in natural videos provided by Perez et al.